 - Preheat oven to 350 degrees F.

-- Bake at 350 degrees for 30 minutes or until a toothpick inserted in the center comes out clean.
-Allow to cool completely before frosting.
+- Bake: Pour batter into a greased 9×13'' baking pan and spread into an even layer.
+Bake at 350 degrees F for 30 minutes, or until a toothpick inserted in the center comes out clean.

-- Add the cocoa powder and salt and beat until well combined.
+- Cream the butter until light and fluffy.
+Add cocoa powder and salt and mix until well combined.

 - Add vanilla.
 Alternately add powdered sugar and milk, mixing well until you reach your desired frosting consistency.
+Spread frosting over cooled brownies.

 - Store in an airtight container at room temperature or in the refrigerator.